seryalda/dawg/1.0.0/README.md

 ## Overview

-### 4-Channel AC Relay Driver Board for Arduino and ESP Microcontrollers

 The DAWG AC Relay Driver Board is a purpose-built, specialized solution for electronics projects.
 Measuring 76mm x 86mm, this RAIL DIN board with two screw holes (25mm center to center apart) offers a reliable means to control AC CONTACTORS or Industrial DC Relay Switches with DC voltage exceeding 12VDC.
 Unlike standard relays, this 4-channel relay driver serves as an intermediary, allowing low-voltage output controllers like Arduino and ESP microcontrollers to effectively activate external DC relay switches using user-selected AC voltages.